 What advice would you give to someone who wants to go to the theater?

 Basically, if there is real interest and commitment, then just get started!
 Unpaid internships and assistants are the reality at institutional theaters and not just there.
-Don’t be afraid of that fact, but decide for yourself how much and how long you keep going with unpaid internships.
+Don’t be afraid of that fact, but decide for yourself how much and how long you want to continue with the unpaid internships.
 It is important to get to know people you want to work with.
-Which topics, working methods and artistic formats are interesting you the most?
+Which topics, working methods and artistic formats are interesting?
 Which conditions and projects make it possible to work like you want to work and how and where can they be found or how can they maybe even be self-initiated?
 That’s quite a lot, but trying out really is the only way to find out.